AcheronProject/AcheronDocs/docs/joker_mcus/joker.md

 Just as an example: the microcontroller I use the most for keyboards is STM32F072C, be it the B (128kB flash) or 8 (64kB flash) versions.
 While in a normal setting I could get several thousand units for around two US dollars a piece, nowadays I can only get tens of them for twenty six US dollars each; and that's considering I can not *always* have them.
 This trend is not unique to this unit, as all others follow the same pattern.
 It's not surprising, then, to see that designing and manufacturing keyboard PCBs in this setting is a challenge.
 At a given time, one MCU is available, say F072, and in the next week it will become out of stock and another one, say, F411, will be available.

+This article is an attempt to document a long and wide talk between:

+- Me (Gondolindrim);
+- **tzarc**, embedded systems engineer and known in the keyboard community through his work as a QMK developer
+- **sigprof**, a member of the QMK community with significant contributions in hardware design, specially for the F4x1 family

-This article is an attempt to document a long and wide talk between me (Gondolindrim) and **tzarc**, embedded systems engineer and known in the keyboard community through his work as a QMK developer, where we achieved a template design that allows for multiple STM microcontroller units to be used in the same design, only needing tweaking in the bill of materials.
-This should make the manufacture of the PCBs *easier* in the context of the pandemic (because of course no one can't make it easier than it was before, with availability and prices) while giving the PCB designer some insight insight in such approach.
+The goal of this documentation is: **achieving a template design that allows for multiple STM microcontroller units to be used in the same design, only needing tweaking in the bill of materials.** This should make the manufacture of the PCBs *easier* by generalizing the design process and making the designed PCBs recyclabe, especially in the context of the pandemic (because of course no one can't make it easier than it was before, with availability and prices) while giving the PCB designer some insight insight in such approach.

 ### 1.1 Objective and constraints

-The end objective of this article is to develop a template design consisting of a microcontroller footprint and several ancillary components (EEPROM, clock crystal and its load capacitors, USB resistors, bypass capacitors); this template design is intended as a "joker" design that can support multiple STM32 microcontrollers, with the following parameters:
+The end objective of this article is to develop a template design consisting of a microcontroller footprint and several ancillary components (EEPROM, clock crystal and its load capacitors, USB resistors, bypass capacitors); this template design is intended as a "wildcard" or "joker" (whence the name) design that can support multiple STM32 microcontrollers, with the following parameters:

 - **Firmware compatibility**: target MCUs must be QMK-supported;
 - **Availability**: target MCUs must also be available for purchase for the general public (there are versions restricted to military or industrial use);